hud-turn/school/C#/Fall 2022/README.md

 		•Note that removing a course will result in remove ALL students from the course\
 	•Show instructor a list of courses\
 	•Then Show instructor a list of ID + student first name last name from Course\
-	•Then instructor inputs student by ID to enter/update grade\
+	•Then instructor inputs student by ID to enter/update grade.

 6.Grade Analytics